Knocking In: Why It’s Essential Even After Bat Pressing

 Knocking in helps achieve this, extending the bat's lifespan and maintaining its performance over time.
 At Trogon Cricket, we emphasize this step because it significantly reduces (doesn't remove) the chances of surface damage or deep cracks that could prematurely end a bat’s usability.

-It has to be said though, a cricket bat is a natural product and has a life span, so at some point it will crack and break.
+It has to be said, though, that a cricket bat is a natural product and has a life span, so at some point, it will crack and break.
 The idea with knocking in the bat is to prolong it, bat's don't last forever.

 3. Optimal Performance